 Fenugreek has anti-inflammatory properties that might help reduce pain due to arthritis.
 It inhibits an inflammation-causing protein activity that helps reduce joint pain and swelling associated with arthritis.

-Arthritic pain occurs due to an imbalance of Vata dosha.
+According to ayurveda, arthritic pain occurs due to an imbalance of Vata dosha.
 Fenugreek helps ease arthritic pain due to its Vata balancing property and provides relief.

 Yes, Fenugreek helps fight against the free radical damage to the liver cells.
 This reduces the accumulation of fat and prevents liver enlargement.

-Yes, Fenugreek helps protect the liver and manages certain liver-related conditions like indigestion or loss of appetite.
+Accoding to ayurveda, fenugreek helps protect the liver and manages certain liver-related conditions like indigestion or loss of appetite.
 These conditions occur due to an imbalance of Pitta dosha.
 Fenugreek helps improve your digestion and enhances your appetite due to its Deepan (appetizer) and Pachan (digestion) properties.

 Yes, Fenugreek might be useful for kidney stones.
 It reduces the amount of calcium oxalate in the kidneys that cause the production of kidney stones.
 It also reduces calcification and the amount of calcium in the kidney, reducing the build-up of stones in the kidney.

-Kidney stone occurs due to the imbalance of Vata and Kapha dosha, which leads to the formation and accumulation of toxins in the form of stones.
+According to ayurveda, kidney stone occurs due to the imbalance of Vata and Kapha dosha, which leads to the formation and accumulation of toxins in the form of stones.
 Fenugreek helps prevent the formation of toxins and might help in its removal due to its Vata and Kapha balancing properties.

 Yes, Fenugreek is good for hair.
 Fenugreek is a rich source of protein and nicotinic acid, which promotes hair growth.
 It strengthens the hair root and prevents excessive hair fall.